 Keeping cool in Summer

 During the summer the warm weather is enjoyable for most of us, but the heat can sometimes become very uncomfortable.
-For older people, or people with chronic health conditions, the hot weather can be dangerous and potentially fatal.
+For children, older people, or people with chronic health conditions, the hot weather can be dangerous and potentially fatal.

 The NHS has produced a guide that provides advice on how to cope with high temperatures called Looking after yourself and others during hot weather.
 We have summarised the main points of this guide in this section.

 If a heatwave is forecast the hottest part of the day between 11am and 3pm.
 Keep cool and:

 - avoid strenuous activity, such as gardening or carrying heavy shopping bag

 - wear a high factor sunscreen, a hat and loose-fitting clothes